-^{}You should be able to obtain a blister kit at a good chemist.
+You should be able to obtain a blister kit at a good chemist.
 Apart from "own brand" products, brands to look out for are Coughlan, Compeed, and Spenco.
 Avoidance is better than cure: toughen up your feet with some preliminary walks.
+See overleaf for some sensible preparatory exercises.